0xSojalSec/HACKING-LLM/README.md

 ### Using Tor Scraping

 1. **Basic Usage**:
-   Simply enter an .onion URL, and CyberScraper will automatically detect and route it through the Tor network:
+   Simply enter an .onion URL, and HACKING-LLM will automatically detect and route it through the Tor network:
    ```
    http://example123abc.onion
    ```